ybur-yug/python_ocr_tutorial/README.md

 ### Beginning steps
 First, we have to install some shit.
-As always, configging your env is 90% of the fun
+As always, configging your env is 90% of the fun.
+This is in Ubuntu 14.04 but it should work for 12.x and 13.x as well.
+Though I have not tested this.
+YMMV.

 We need Tesseract and Leptonica, as well as some dependencies for sanity checks to start.